World taxation system: Carbon tax for international shipping

 By 2021, global industry-wide carbon taxes were supported by groups representing 90% of the shipping industry, including the International Chamber of Shipping, Bimco, Cruise Lines International Association and the World Shipping Council.
 The International Maritime Organization reached agreement in 2022 that a global carbon tax for shipping should be established.
 However, there is wide disagreement about the price level, with proposals ranging from $150 to just $2 per tonne of fuel.

+In 2023, research from CE Delft found that global shipping emissions could be cut by between a third to a half by 2030 without harming international trade.
+This was important since countries including China, India, Brazil and Saudi Arabia had expressed opposition to the tax, on the basis that it could put international trade at risk.
+The World Bank has estimated a shipping carbon tax could raise $50-60 billion per year, which some countries have proposed be donated to a "loss and damage" fund, to pay for damage caused by climate change.

+By 2024, 47 countries supported the proposal, including the European Union, Canada, Japan and the Pacific Islands.
+Research suggested that low-carbon ammonia shipping could be unlocked at a $150 carbon price.

 Sovereignty Issues

 In the US and other countries' nationalist movements, the idea of global taxation arouses ire in its perception by such circles as a potential infringement upon national sovereignty.